microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 ```

-For now, you'll test only the GET operation.
-Additional operations will be explored in the next exercise.

 ## Step 4: (Optional) Understand the decorators

 This is an optional step but if curious to know what we have defined in the TypeSpec file just read through this step, or if you wish to test the agent right away go to Step 5.